Quantity and Frequency of Microsoft Requests

 About the 25-Product Maximum for Server Products That Use Core-Based Licensing

-This limit applies to server products that use core-based licensing, such as Windows Server Standard or Datacenter.
+This limit applies to server products that use core-based licensing, such as Windows Server Standard.

 About the Maximum Allotment of Server Products That Do Not Use Core-Based Licensing